mercedes-benz/DnA/docs/Install.md

     ```

-Create namespace accordingly to which service you would like to deploy using helm .
+Create namespace accordingly to the services you would like to deploy using helm .

     For ref:
         dna namespace contains "Dna-Frontend , DnA backend , Bitnami-postgres"